Important Legal Disclaimer

 Cost: $10-$25 per month ($120-$300 yearly)

-Common myth: "The landlord's insurance covers my stuff" Reality: Landlord insurance only covers the building.
-Your belongings (laptop, phone, furniture, clothes) worth $5,000-$15,000 are unprotected.
+Common myth: "The landlord's cover pays for my stuff" Reality: Landlord cover only protects the building.
+Your stuff has no cover.
+This includes your laptop, phone, furniture, and clothes.

 What Renter's Insurance Covers

-- Fire (the landlord's candle that spread to your unit)
+- Fire (a candle that spread to your unit)

-- Flood (burst pipe ruins your laptop and textbooks)
+- Flood (burst pipe ruins your laptop and books)

-- Accidental damage (you spill coffee on your own laptop)
+- Accidents (you spill coffee on your own laptop)

-- You accidentally start a fire → Insurance pays damages to landlord/neighbours
+- You start a fire by accident → Pays for damage to the landlord

-- Someone slips in your apartment → Covers their medical bills
+- Someone slips in your flat → Covers their medical bills

-- You damage landlord's property → Covers repair costs
+- You damage the landlord's stuff → Covers repair costs

 The $10/Month Decision That Saved $12,000